If you’re looking to move to a small town or already live in one and are looking for business ideas to start, this list is for you.

 One of the best things about food trucks is the low startup costs compared to opening a brick-and-mortar restaurant.
 You’ll need a vehicle, equipment, and ingredients.

-Plus, with the right menu and marketing strategy, you can quickly build a loyal customer base for your taco or food truck in your small town.
+Plus, with the right menu and marketing strategy, you can quickly build a loyal customer base for your taco or food truck business in your small town.

 18. Phone & Electronics Repairs